 You’ve worked your entire adult life to scrimp and save for a fulfilling retirement life after work, and now that you’re either on the home stretch or already enjoying your golden years, you might be wondering what comes next with your finances.
-Given today’s life expectancy rates – significantly higher than those from just a few decades ago – it’s more important than ever to get your money to work for you as efficiently and effectively as possible.
+Given today’s life expectancy rates – significantly higher than just a few decades ago – it’s more important than ever to get your money to work for you as efficiently and effectively as possible.

-Therefore, just because you cross that retirement finish line doesn’t mean that investing is suddenly part of your past.
+Therefore, just because you cross that retirement finish line doesn’t mean investing is suddenly part of your past.
 In fact, given those life expectancy rates – as well as the effect of inflation and the simple idea of enjoying your retirement – finding ways to get your money to grow as much as possible without absorbing excessive risk is critical in maintaining financial stability throughout retirement.

 Excess Cash